-To represent historical observations in tas and psl, we use two reanalysis products: ERA5 (C3S, 2017) and MERRA2 (GMAO, 2015a, b; Gelaro et al., 2017).
-Both products are regridded to a $2.5^{\circ} \times 2.5^{\circ}$ latitude-longitude grid using second order conservative remapping and are evaluated in the period 1980-2014.
+To represent historical observations in tas and psl, we use two reanalysis products: ERA5 (C3S, 2017) and MERRA-2 (GMAO, 2015a,b; Gelaro et al., 2017).
+Both products are regridded to a $2.5^{\circ} \times 2.5^{\circ}$ latitude-longitude grid using secondorder conservative remapping and are evaluated in the period from 1980 to 2014.
 We use a combination of these two observational datasets following the results of Lorenz et al. (2018) and Brunner et al. (2019), who show that using individual datasets separately can lead to diverging results in some cases.
-It has been argued that that combining multiple datasets (e.g., by using their full range or their mean) yields more stable results (Gleckler et al., 2008; Brunner et al., 2019).
-Here we use the mean of ERA5 and MERRA2 at each grid point as reference equivalent to Brunner et al. (2019).
-Finally, we also compare our results to globally averaged merged temperatures from the Berkley Earth Surface Temperature (BEST) data set (Cowtan, 2019).
+It has been argued that combining multiple datasets (e.g., by using their full range or their mean) yields more stable results (Gleckler et al., 2008; Brunner et al., 2019).
+Here, we use the mean of ERA5 and MERRA-2 at each grid point as reference equivalent to Brunner et al. (2019).
+Finally, we also compare our results to globally averaged merged temperatures from the Berkeley Earth Surface Temperature (BEST) dataset (Cowtan, 2019).